Kate Robbins: Singing

-Television
+Television and film

-Robbins provided most of the female voices on the television show Spitting Image in the late 1980s and early 1990s.
+Robbins provided female voices on the television show Spitting Image from series 3 to series 20 (1986–1996).

+She played Cilla Black in Harry Enfield's Television Programme (1992), and voiced Princess Anne in Drop the Dead Donkey in 1993.

 In 1995, Robbins provided all of the voices, including the male ones, in the children's television series The Caribou Kitchen.
 The 1986 Granada Television sketch show Robbins featured Kate, her brother Ted Robbins, and her sisters Amy Robbins, Jane Robbins and Emma Robbins.

+Robbins was named "Best Supporting Actress" at the Angel Awards of the Monaco International Film Festival in 2006, for her role as Kathleen in the low-budget British film Fated (2005).
+She played Joan in Sex Lives of the Potato Men (2004).
+The following year, she appeared with James Franco and Jean Reno in the film Flyboys, playing the role of Clarisse, a brothel Madame.

+She also starred in Farrena Films' comedy-thriller short movie The Other Side with Valerie Hope, and played Babs in two series of the comedy series dinnerladies.
+Robbins later appeared with the sitcom's writer Victoria Wood in the Christmas special Victoria Wood with All the Trimmings, and Victoria Wood's Big Fat Documentary.
+Alongside daughter Emily Atack, Robbins appeared is a regular contributor on Channel 4's Steph's Packed Lunch, and appeared in Celebrity Gogglebox in 2024.

 Radio

 During the 1990s, Robbins performed a number of different roles as both an impersonator and a singer in the BBC Radio 4 satirical comedy series A Look Back at the Nineties and its sequel A Look Back at the Future.
-Robbins took part in the original series of Dead Ringers on BBC Radio 4 in 2000.
+Robbins took part in the original BBC Radio 4 series of Dead Ringers in 2000.

 Live comedy

 Robbins was part of the Grumpy Old Women Live tours in 2014 and 2015.

 Honours

-In 2007, Robbins was awarded an Honorary Bachelor of Arts degree from the University of Bedfordshire, for her lifetime contribution to performing arts.
+In 2007, Robbins was awarded an honorary Bachelor of Arts degree from the University of Bedfordshire, for her lifetime contribution to performing arts.